2022 All-Ireland Senior Hurling Championship final: Summary

-In dry and very warm conditions of 29 °C due to a heat wave, Corey O'Neill opened the scoring in the first minute.
+In dry and very warm conditions of 29 °C due to a heat wave, Diarmaid Byrnes opened the scoring in the first minute.
 In front of a crowd of over 80,000 for the first time since the 2019 All-Ireland final due to the COVID-19 pandemic, Gearóid Hegarty got the opening goal of the game after four minutes with a strike to the left corner of the net from out on the right to make it 1-1 to no score.

 Limerick were ahead by four points at half-time on a 1-17 to 0-16 scoreline.
 In the second half, goals from Billy Ryan with a low shot to the corner of the net and Martin Keoghan with a shot into the left corner form the right twice helped to briefly drag Kilkenny back on level terms, and every one of their subs scored – Richie Hogan hitting an equaliser in his first appearance of the season.
 In the end, Limerick won the game 1-31 to 2-26 to claim their fourth title in five years and their first ever three-in-a-row.
 Captain Declan Hannon lifted the Liam MacCarthy Cup alongside the injured Cian Lynch, whose absence with an ankle injury made the achievement all the more impressive.